8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ## 4.6 In-session requests

-At current state, we will have only one WebRTC connection to server.
-So we don't need to send any request to server.
-All request will be send over datachannel.
+At the current state, we only have one WebRTC connection to the server, so there is no need to send any requests over HTTP.
+All requests will be sent over the WebRTC datachannel.

-Typicaly, client will need some actions with media server:
+Typically, the client will need to perform various actions with the media server, such as:

-- Create/Release sender
+- Creating/Releasing senders
-- Create/Release receiver
+- Creating/Releasing receivers
-- Sender action: pause, resume, switch stream
+- Sender actions: pause, resume, switch stream
-- Receiver action: pause, resume, switch remote source, update priority and layers
+- Receiver actions: pause, resume, switch remote source, update priority, and layers

-All action which changed streams will be do at local-first, then calling updateSdp to server.
+All actions that involve changing tracks will be performed locally first, and then the `updateSdp` command will be sent to the server.

 ### 4.6.1 UpdateSDP

-Each time we changed something in WebRTC connection, we need to send updateSdp request to server over datachannel.
-The request will be described in below:
+Each time we make changes to the WebRTC connection or negotiationneeded event fired, we need to send an `updateSdp` request to the server over the data channel.
+This request is described below:

 **_Cmd:_**: `peer.updateSdp`